austin-putz/Pedigree.jl/README.md

                 delim=',',
                 missingstring="NA")

-# we can now use this to sort, renumber, and calculate A
+# we can now use this real pedigree to sort, renumber, and calculate A

 # sort pedigreee
 ped_MSU_sort = sort_ped(ped_MSU)